bemer/lts-workshop/03-DeployEcsCluster/README.md

 Finally, skip the "Register targets" step, and continue to review.
 If your values look correct, click **Create**.

-Note:  If you created your own security group, and only added a rule for port 80, you'll need to add one more.
+After creating your ALB, you need to update the security group rule so your ALB can access the EC2 instances where your containers will run.
+If you ran the ECS wizard to provision your cluster, you should have an existing group called something like **EC2ContainerService-lts-workshop-EcsSecurityGroup** listed under **VPC** > **Security Groups** - note that you can select your VPC in the top left corner of the VPC screen.
 Select your security group from the list > **Inbound** > **Edit** and add a rule to allow your ALB to access the port range for ECS (0-65535).
 The final rules should look like:

      Type        Ports        Protocol        Source
      HTTP          80	        tcp	         0.0.0.0/0
-     All TCP      0-65535       tcp       <id of this security group>
+     All TCP      0-65535       tcp       <id of the ALB security group>

 ## Create your Task Definition